PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PP-StructureV3.en.md

 Before using the PP-StructureV3 pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).
 If you wish to selectively install dependencies, please refer to the relevant instructions in the installation guide.
 The dependency group corresponding to this pipeline is `ocr`.

+> When performing GPU inference, the default configuration may use more than 16 GB of VRAM.
+Please ensure that your GPU has sufficient memory.
+To reduce VRAM usage, you can modify the configuration file as described below to disable unnecessary features.

 ### 2.1 Experiencing via Command Line

 You can quickly experience the PP-StructureV3 pipeline with a single command.
 Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/pp_structure_v3_demo.png) and replace `--input` with the local path to perform prediction.